godot-nim/gdext-nim/README.md

 For instance to use, see [demo][1].
 See [wiki][2] to get more detail.

+> [!NOTE]
+> This library is not yet stable.
+If you encounter any problems in practical use, we encourage you to consider to create an Issue, as it is most likely on the library side.
+If even not, I welcome it and will suggest specific fixes.

 ## Features

 - [x] Godot 4.3 full api